Admissions (Undergraduate)

 The student has met the examination standards and/or multiple measures-informed standards via one of the criteria below:

-• Standard Met and completed 12th grade approved year-long math course beyond Algebra 2 with C- or better
+- Standard Met and completed 12th grade approved year-long math course beyond Algebra 2 with C- or higher

-• 20-22 and completed 12th grade approved year-long math course beyond Algebra 2 with C- or better
+- 20-22 and completed 12th grade approved year-long math course beyond Algebra 2 with C- or higher

-• Weighted math GPA 3.5 or above and completed 12th grade approved year-long math course beyond Algebra 2 with C- or better
+- Weighted math GPA 3.5 or above and completed 12th grade approved year-long math course beyond Algebra 2 with C- or higher

 Placement in a GE Subarea B4 Math/Quantitative Reasoning with Support